• Home

 by Angela Myles Beeching -

-For most musicians, the specific teacher they will study with is the most important factor in choosing an undergrad or grad program.
+For most musicians, finding the right music teacher they will study with is the most important factor in choosing an undergrad or grad program.
 So, don’t choose a teacher or a school simply on its reputation.
 It’s about finding the right fit for YOU!
 Having the right teacher, especially in the formative stages of a career, is the most important factor in becoming the professional you aspire to be.
 In terms of developing your musical voice as a performer or composer, the time spent with your studio teacher one on one is the most intensive part of your education.

 So, don’t pick a teacher based on his or her reputation or “likeability.”
 The key is to find the teacher who’s inspiring and challenge: who can both “diagnose” and help you work through any technical and musical difficulties, and help you reach your full potential.